XRPLF/clio/README.md

 [![Build Clio](https://github.com/legleux/clio/actions/workflows/build.yml/badge.svg?branch=run-tests)](https://github.com/legleux/clio/actions/workflows/build.yml)

-**Status:** This software is in beta mode.
-We encourage anyone to try it out and report any issues they discover.
-Version 1.0 coming soon.

 # Clio
 Clio is an XRP Ledger API server.
 Clio is optimized for RPC calls, over WebSocket or JSON-RPC.
 Validated historical ledger and transaction data are stored in a more space-efficient format,